stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/RCC/RCC_Example/readme.txt

 You can monitor the system clock on MCO pin (PA.8).
 Two LEDs are toggled with a timing defined by the Delay function.

-@note On the STM320518-EVAL board, to generate the HSE failure you can remove
+@note On the STM32072B-EVAL or the STM320518-EVAL boards, to generate the HSE failure you can
-      the HSE quartz from the socket.
+      remove the HSE quartz from the socket.

 @par Directory contents